g7fernandes/us-international-pt-improved-keyboard-xkb/README.md

 ç → <kbd>AltGr</kbd> + <kbd>c</kbd>

+Since the *ã* is very common, it is located under the third level of the letter **F** (key `<AC04>`).
+The *õ* is next to it under key ther third level of **G** (key `<AC05>`).
+Althouth not very common, it still would require the combination of at least three keys using the dead tilde.
+The *ç* was placed under the third level of **C** (key  `key <AB03>`), as it is found in the MacOS keyboard.
+Placing it there is more intuitive, some other layouts like [UK extended](https://en.wikipedia.org/wiki/QWERTY#United_Kingdom_(Extended)_Layout) have the c cedilla there.

 ### US Intl.
 Portuguese enhanced with AltGr Dead Keys

+This layout is based on another layout distributed on popular linux distros, whose author arguments that it is easier (or at least it takes the same effort) to type using the already available accentuated letters under the third level of some keys then using dead keys.
+Programmers and people that use quotes and double quotes frequently may find this layout very useful, since the symbols `\` ~ ' " ^` will neither require pressing <kbd>space</kbd> to be inserted, nor combination with the <kbd>AltGr</kbd>.

-The same modifications as done in the *US Intl.
+This layout has same modifications as done in the *US Intl.
 Portuguese Enhanced*, but is based on the *us (intl) English (intl., with AltGr dead keys)* layout, that moves all accents to the third level.
-This is very useful for people that use quotes and double quotes frequently.

 The most frequent accentuated letters (a tilde and acutes) are available on the third level (AltGr) in this layout, therefore they can be typed with the combination of two keys.
 Typing quotes, acute, circumflex and grave will not require typing space in the first level.